 - All of our Fabrics, including our solid colors, are actually woven in Lynx Pattern.
 But with our solids (Black, Drab and Duff), all the warp and weft yarns are the same colors.
 If you look closely at our solid colors, particularly if you look at the Fabric at an angle, you can see the pattern.
-Even in the solid colors, the Lynx Pattern Jacquard weave causes light to bounce off the various strands at different angles, and this helps the solid colors to disappear in Nature.
+Even in the solid colors, the Lynx Pattern Jacquard weave causes light to bounce off the various strands at different angles, and this not only enhances the beauty of the Fabric, but also helps the solid colors to disappear in Nature.

 Lynx Pattern requires a Jacquard Loom ... but we actually use the Jacquard because it also creates a weather-resistant structure within the Fabric that I have not seen in a Dobby Loom-produced fabric.